wegue-oss/wegue/docs/module-configuration.md

   }
 ```

-The following properties can be applied to all map module types:
+The following properties can be applied to all module types:

 | Property           | Meaning   | Example |
 |--------------------|:---------:|---------|